-The RV and marine industries continue to experience supply shortages and shipping delays of raw material components.
-While we continue to manage through these supply disruptions, they have impacted our ability to increase production to meet existing demand in the current fiscal year.
-If these shortages and delays worsen, we could experience a negative impact on our sales and earnings in the future.
+The RV and marine industries continue to experience supply chain disruptions, including supply shortages, shipping delays, and material and component cost inflation.
+While we continue to manage through these supply chain disruptions, they have impacted our ability to increase production to meet existing demand in the current fiscal year.
+If these disruptions worsen, we could experience a negative impact on our sales and earnings in the future.